AlessandroRizzetto/Morphing-Slices/README.md

 - [Group members](#Group-Members)

 # Intro
 The starting point of this project is a single domain base topology where we have full controll of the network.
 The aim is to generate different slices as overlays of the original topology.
-This means that the actual base network remains unalterated but the percieved topology is different from the original one.
+This means that the actual base network remains unaltered but the percieved topology is different from the original one.
 It is importan to understand that this is a virtualization process, new links can't be generated in the process of creating a new virtual slice.
 This technnique can be useful when a service provider wants to have different topoligies on the same physical one.

 # Mininet